Xilinx/ros-tsn-pubsub/docs/src/app_deployment.md

      ```
 3. Enable transmit capabilities
      ```
+        # KR260 commands
         sudo lldptool -i eth2 set-lldp adminStatus=rxtx
         sudo lldptool -i eth2 set-tlv -V addEthCaps enableTx=yes

+        # KD240 commands
+        sudo lldptool -i eth1 set-lldp adminStatus=rxtx
+        sudo lldptool -i eth1 set-tlv -V addEthCaps enableTx=yes
      ```
       ***Note:*** Now TX Enable and Active should be ON automatically on both sides.
 4. Check status
      ```
-        ethtool --include-statistics --show-mm eth2
+        ethtool --include-statistics --show-mm eth2      //KR260
+        ethtool --include-statistics --show-mm eth1      //KD240
      ```
       ***Note:*** Notice TX Enable and TX Active are "on" now.
       Once preemption is enabled, it remains enabled on subsequent reboot as the configuration is stored in lldpad.conf.
 Delete `/var/lib/lldpad/lldpad.conf` to reset the configuration.

-### Network Configuration 3 : KR260 and PC Workstation
+### Network Configuration 3 : KR260/KD240 and PC Workstation

-A single KR260 board communicating with a PC workstation capable of TSN networking.
+A single KR260/KD240 board communicating with a PC workstation capable of TSN networking.
 The PC workstation is using an I210 Ethernet Controller interface card to demonstrate functionality and features of TSN.

-#### KR260 and PC Workstation: Board Setup
+#### KR260/KD240 and PC Workstation: Board Setup

 * Insert the microSD card containing the boot image into the microSD card slot (J11) on the Starter Kit.
 * Connect JTAG/UART port (J4) of the KR260 carrier board to the development PC.
 * Connect the TPH2 Pmod to the PMOD2 expansion connector (J18) of the KR260 carrier board.
-* Connect Ethernet cable from PL ETH1 of KR260 Carrier Board (J10 top port) to Intel I210 NIC Ethernet port of the Linux host machine.
+* Connect Ethernet cable from PL ETH1 (J10 top for KR260)/(J25B top for KD240) Carrier Board  to Intel I210 NIC Ethernet port of the Linux host machine.
-* Connect Power Supply to the 12V PWR DC barrel jack (J12) on the KR260 carrier board.
+* Connect Power Supply to the 12V PWR DC barrel jack (J12) on the KR260/KD240 carrier board.

     ![i210](media/i210-setup.png)

-* Ensure to load the TSN accelerator/firmware (refer to step-7 'dynamically load the application package' from initial setup) using `xmutil loadapp kr260-tsn-rs485pmod` before testing the example application.
+* Ensure to load the TSN accelerator/firmware (refer to step-7 'dynamically load the application package' from initial setup) before testing example application.
 If the firmware is already loaded, ignore this step and proceed.
+    * KR260 firmware load command - `xmutil loadapp kr260-tsn-rs485pmod`
+    * KD240 firmware load command - `xmutil loadapp kd240-motor-ctrl-qei`

-* Setup Ethernet port on the target KR260 board by running the following commands within the USB-UART connected serial terminal, this sets the MAC/IP/VLAN on the EP and ETH port of the TSN switch IP.
+* Setup Ethernet port on the target KR260/KD240 board by running the following commands within the USB-UART connected serial terminal, this sets the MAC/IP/VLAN on the EP and ETH port of the TSN switch IP.

     `$ source /usr/bin/net_setup.sh -b2 `